code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/educate/teachercon/houston.md

 <summary>**What if I choose to drive to TeacherCon?**</summary>
   <p>
   <br>
-If you choose to drive to TeacherCon instead of fly, you will receive a $150 gift card at the end of August to help cover the cost of mileage. **No additional reimbursements will be provided for driving**.
+If you choose to drive to TeacherCon instead of fly, and are driving over 25 miles one-way, you will receive a $150 gift card at the end of August to help cover the cost of mileage. **No additional reimbursements will be provided for driving**.
 </p>
 </details>